 How to Benefit From Using a Mutual Fund Turnover Ratio

 If you've done any research on mutual funds, you've likely seen a term called turnover ratio.
 But what exactly does turnover ratio mean and how can investors use it to their advantage?

 There are dozens of quantitative statistics and measures for analyzing mutual funds, some of which are not necessary for investing success.
-However, if you know a mutual fund's turnover ratio, it can reveal a few important aspects about the fund's potential in the future, including performance and taxation.
+However, if you know a mutual fund's turnover ratio, it can reveal a few important aspects of the fund's potential in the future, including performance and taxation.

 Mutual Fund Turnover Ratio Definition

 The Turnover Ratio of a mutual fund is a measurement that expresses the percentage of a particular fund's holdings that have been replaced (turned over) during the previous year.
 For example, if a mutual fund invests in 100 different stocks and 50 of them are replaced during one year, the turnover ratio would be 50%.

 What a Low Turnover Ratio Means

 In summary, lower turnover generally translates into higher net returns because it usually translates into lower relative costs to manage the mutual fund.
 Therefore the cost savings can be passed on to the mutual fund shareholders.